peerdavid/gamma-capsule-network/README.md

 # Gamma capsule networks

-Original TensorFlow 2.0 implementation of gamma capsule networks (https://arxiv.org/pdf/1812.09707.pdf).
+Original TensorFlow 2.0 (multi-gpu) implementation of gamma capsule networks (https://arxiv.org/pdf/1812.09707.pdf).
 If you find this code useful in your research, please cite:

     @misc{peer2019gammacapsules,